refinedev/refine/documentation/docs/core/providers/audit-log-provider/index.md

 :::note

-**refine** provides the `useLog` and `useLogList` hooks that can be used to access your `auditLogProvider` methods from anywhere in your application.
+**Refine** provides the `useLog` and `useLogList` hooks that can be used to access your `auditLogProvider` methods from anywhere in your application.

 :::

 ## Creating an Audit Log Provider

 Let's create an `auditLogProvider` to understand how it works better.
-Though we will be using `dataProvider` to handle events, you can do it however you want thanks to **refine** providing an agnostic API.
+Though we will be using `dataProvider` to handle events, you can do it however you want thanks to **Refine** providing an agnostic API.

 ### `get`